Ramon Novarro: Murder

 Novarro was murdered on October 30, 1968, by brothers Paul and Tom Ferguson, aged 22 and 17, who called him and offered their sexual services.
-He had in the past hired prostitutes from an agency to come to his Laurel Canyon home for sex, and the Fergusons obtained Novarro's telephone number from a previous guest.
+In the past, he had hired prostitutes from an agency to come to his Laurel Canyon home for sex, and the Fergusons obtained Novarro's telephone number from a previous guest.

 According to the prosecution in the murder case, the two young men believed that a large sum of money was hidden in Novarro's house.
 The prosecution accused the brothers of torturing Novarro for several hours to force him to reveal where the (non-existent) money was hidden.
 They left the house with $20 they took from his bathrobe pocket.
 Novarro died as a result of asphyxiation, having choked to death on his own blood after being beaten.
 The two perpetrators were caught and sentenced to long prison terms, but released on parole in the mid-1970s.
 Both were later re-arrested for unrelated crimes for which they served longer prison terms than for the murder of Novarro.
 In a 1998 interview, Paul Ferguson finally assumed the blame for Novarro's death.

-Tom Ferguson died of suicide on March 6, 2005.
-Paul Ferguson died in 2018, while serving out a 60-year sentence for rape in Missouri.
+Tom Ferguson committed suicide on March 6, 2005.
+Paul Ferguson was beaten to death in prison by a fellow inmate in 2018, while serving out a 60-year sentence for rape in Missouri.

-Novarro is buried in Calvary Cemetery, East Los Angeles, California.

-Novarro's star on the Hollywood Walk of Fame is at 6350 Hollywood Boulevard.
+Novarro's body is buried in Calvary Cemetery, East Los Angeles, California.
+His star on the Hollywood Walk of Fame is at 6350 Hollywood Boulevard.

-In popular culture

-Novarro's murder served as the basis for the short story by Charles Bukowski titled "The Murder of Ramon Vasquez", as well as for the song "Tango," by Jerry Leiber and Mike Stoller, recorded by Peggy Lee on her Mirrors album.

-Novarro's murder is among the many epochal events recalled in Joan Didion's meditative 'California zeitgeist' essay The White Album.
+Legacy

 Greek playwright Pavlos Matesis wrote a play in two parts titled The Ghost of Mr. Ramon Novarro, which was first staged at the National Theatre of Greece in 1973.

-Novarro's murder is briefly referenced in the sixth season The Sopranos episode "Cold Stones", following the violent murder of a closeted homosexual character.

 In late 2005, the Wings Theatre in New York City staged the world premiere of Through a Naked Lens by George Barthel.
 The play combined fact and fiction to depict Novarro's rise to fame and his relationship with Hollywood journalist Herbert Howe.

-Novarro's relationship with Howe is discussed in two biographies: Allan R. Ellenberger's Ramón Novarro and André Soares's Beyond Paradise: The Life of Ramón Novarro.

-In 2015, the murder of Ramon Novarro was covered in the television series Aquarius in the episode "Cease to Resist".